Team4Talent/t4t-cqrs/README.md

 builder.RegisterModule(new CQRSModule());
 ```

-2. Create your Queries and Command, these are simple POCOs:
+2. Create your Queries and Commands, these are simple POCOs:

 ```csharp
 public class GetTodosQuery